-You can get started on your very next dive.
-Learn fish ID by viewing our free Fishinars (short online Webinarstyle classes) and over 150 archived Fishinars.
+No!
+You can get started on your very next dive and learn as you go.
+Learn fish ID by viewing our free Fishinars (short online Webinar-style classes) and over 200 archived Fishinars.
 They're a great way to start and continue learning.
-You can find the schedule and archive list at https://www.reef.org/reef-fishinars.
+You can find the schedule and archive list at www.REEF.org/fishinars

-Updated April 2019 - REEF (Reef Environmental Education Foundation)
+Updated February 2024 - REEF (Reef Environmental Education Foundation)